 Help your ADHD youngsters learn social graces — and the structure they need to be a social success.

-Kids with attention deficit hyperactivity disorder (ADHD) are, in some respects, no different than any other eight- or 10-year-olds: They interrupt while you’re on the phone, throw the occasional temper tantrum at a friend’s birthday party, or talk too loudly (OK, shout) at the dinner table.
+Kids with attention deficit hyperactivity disorder (ADHD or ADD) are, in some respects, no different than any other eight- or 10-year-olds: They interrupt while you’re on the phone, throw the occasional temper tantrum at a friend’s birthday party, or talk too loudly (OK, shout) at the dinner table.

 Children with ADHD just seem to do all those things more often, more energetically, than their non-ADHD counterparts.